olcf/olcf-user-docs/data/burst_buffer.rst

 Each compute node on Summit has a \ **N**\ on-\ **V**\ olatile **Me**\ mory (NVMe) storage device, colloquially known as a "Burst Buffer" with theoretical performance peak of 2.1 GB/s for writing and 5.5 GB/s for reading.
-Users will have access to an 1600 GB partition of each NVMe.
+Starting September 24th, 100GB of each NVMe will be reserved for NFS cache to help speed access to common libraries.
+Users will have access to an 1500 GB partition of each NVMe.
 The NVMes could be used to reduce the time that applications wait for I/O. Using an SSD drive per compute node, the burst buffer will be used to transfers data to or from the drive before the application reads a file or after it writes a file.
 The result will be that the